The Beaded Path Indigenous Beading Circle

 NOTE: Sensitive and/or mature content may come up in The Beaded Path program.
 If at any time you feel unsafe or uncomfortable, or if you require support, please let the facilitator Mel Bartel or any of the East End Arts staff know and we will be more than happy to assist you.

 P.S.
-We will be raffling off a $100 Giftcard to BeadFX as part of this season of The Beaded Path!
+We will be raffling off another $100 Giftcard to BeadFX as part of this season of The Beaded Path!
 Simply attend at least 5 of our online beading circles, and you’ll be entered to win the gift card!
-Please note that you must be present at our last beading circle (Thursday June 19) to win the prize (this is when we will randomly draw the winner).
+Please note that you must be present at our last beading circle (Thursday June 4) to win the prize (this is when we will randomly draw the winner).
 We hope to see you all online!

 ABOUT THE FACILITATOR: